 Avoid this strategy when:

 - The consolidations are side-by-side, or the second consolidation is below first.
 We want that upward progress.
 The price moves up and holds for a few days, and them moves up and holds for a few days again before breaking higher again (our entry).

 - The pattern is a pullback followed by a slight move up, a consolidation, a move up, a consolidation (consolidations are pretty much stacked on top of each other, not side-by-side or very spread out.
 Slight overlap is ok), price breaks to upside.
 That’s it.
-If there are extra waves, that’s not the pattern.
+If there are extra price waves that’s not the pattern.

 - This strategy can be good for getting in near pullback lows if the conditions develop; don’t use it if the stock is nose-diving.